sridhar220/discord.js-bot/README.md

 # discord.js-bot
-A sample discord bot that I made in my spare time using javascript.
+A tutorial discord bot that I made in my spare time using javascript.